MarcoBessi23/LabCNNandResNet/README.md

 ## **CNN NETWORK SURGERY**

 <span style="font-size:18px;">In this exercise, I trained a simple CNN on MNIST and replaced the classification layer with a decoder composed of transposed and upsampling convolutions, and then trained it on segmented version of the training set.
 This transformation allows the network to associate every pixel of the image with its corresponding class, effectively highlighting the number.
-The encoder consists of the convolutional layers of the pre-trained CNN, as suggested in the original paper.
+The encoder consists of the convolutional layers of the pre-trained CNN, as suggested in the paper on [Fully Convolutional Network](https://arxiv.org/abs/1411.4038).
 For this task it wasn't necessary to employ skip connections.
 Here, I present the results for some randomly selected images from the test set.
 <br><br>
 ![FullyConv grid](Ex2/results_ex2/covolutionalized_grid_res.png)